 Requirements for Rabies Quarantine

-For the health and safety of all pets, every guest must be free of internal and external parasites and have a current fecal exam on record.
+For the health and safety of all pets, every guest must be free of internal and external parasites and a fecal check is required for both cats and dogs.
 We also require the following vaccinations:

-Canine distemper, hepatitis (adenovirus type 2), leptospirosis, parainfluenza, parvovirus (DHLPP/DA2PP‐L), and bordetella.
-Canine influenza vaccination is not required but is highly recommended.
+Canine distemper, hepatitis (adenovirus type 2), leptospirosis, parainfluenza, parvovirus (DHLPP/DA2PP‐L), canine influenza, bordetella, and rabies.

-Feline viral rhinotracheitis, calicivirus, panleukopenia, and chlamydia psittaci (FVRCPP).
+Feline viral rhinotracheitis, calicivirus, panleukopenia, chlamydia psittaci (FVRCPP), and rabies.
 Feline leukemia vaccination is not required but is highly recommend.